-- in the case of a premises direction, a person carrying on a business from the premises and, if different, a person who owns or occupies the premises; - in the case of an event direction, a person involved in organising the event and, if different, a person who owns or occupies the premises at which the event takes, or is proposed to take, place; and - in the case of a public place direction, a person carrying on a business from premises within the public place and a person who owns, occupies or is responsible for any premises in the public place.
+- in the case of an event direction, a person involved in organising the event and, if different, a person who owns or occupies the premises at which the event takes, or is proposed to take, place; and - in the case of a public place direction, a person carrying on a business from premises within the public place and a person who owns, occupies or is responsible for any premises in the public place.

 The phrase "is otherwise responsible for the premises" is used in some, but not all, regulations concerning the making of directions.
-Using that phrase in some, but not all, regulations appears to suggest that there is a distinction made between persons that own and occupy premises, and those that are responsible for premises.
+Using that phrase in some regulations appears to suggest that there is a distinction made between persons that own and occupy premises, and those that are responsible for premises.
 If that is the case, a person responsible for premises, but who is not the owner or occupier of those premises may: